dougfort/traversal/README.md

 }
 ```

- We want to extract a list of the BMW models which John owns.
+ We want to extract an Array of the BMW models which John owns.

 ```golang
     predicate := func(r json.RawMessage) bool {